haileybrakke/MIST4610-project2/README.md

 Stratification (String): Collects more specific demographic breakdowns within the category
 Geolocation (Geographic values): Specifies the exact location data was collected

-We are basing our analysis on geographic variation and demographic disparities in colorectal cancer screening across U.S. states
+We are basing our analysis on geographic variation and demographic disparities in colorectal cancer screening across U.S. states.
+The team chose to analyze colorectal cancer for two reasons:

+1. Amount and depth of colorectal cancer in the dataset
+2. Colorectal cancer prevalence within the United States.
+Recently, colon cancer has been the subject of many news articles due to the increase in number of cases, especially in young people.
+As of 2026, about 1 in 25 men and 1 in 26 women will develop colorectal cancer (Cancer Research Institute).

 # Question 1